Strategies for delivering customer-facing analytics

 Which option is right for your organization?

-Most companies choose interactive embedding, as they want the extra customizability to provide a more curated set of screens for their customers.
-But as we’ve discussed above, interactive embedding isn’t the only option for delivering analytics with Metabase.
+Most companies choose interactive embedding (embedding their entire Metabase in an iframe), as they want the extra customizability to provide a more curated set of screens for their customers.
+But interactive embedding isn’t the only option for delivering analytics with Metabase.
 It might not be the best place to begin, especially if you’re a startup trying to make the most out of limited resources.
-In that case, take a good look at the sidecar approach—setting up Metabase as a sidecar to your application is the fastest way to deliver value to your customers.
-You can always transition to an embedded solution as you iterate, but in the meantime you’ll already be giving your customers the ability to make data-driven decisions, and you’ll develop a much better understanding of the analytics they need.
+In that case, consider having a standalone Metabase—it’s the fastest way to deliver value to your customers.
+You can always transition to an embedded solution as you iterate, but in the meantime you’ll already be giving your customers data they can work with, and you’ll develop a much better understanding of the analytics they need.

 For larger companies, forking the source code might make sense.
 It’s more of an investment, but you’ll be able to deliver a much more cost-effective solution than if you were to take on building an analytics platform from scratch.